Graph Neural Networks with Feature and Structure Aware Random Walk: Experiments

 From \Cref{fig:att_citeseer} and \Cref{fig:att_cora}, we can observe that all methods have similar downward trends.
-On Citeseer, APPNP and our DiglacianGCN achieve the best defensive effect under 5\%$\sim$15\% perturbation rate.
-FAGCN and APPNP achieve the best results under 20\% and 25\% perturbation rates respectively.
-On CoraML, DiglacianGCN achieves the best results under 10\%$\sim$20\% perturbation rate, and shows comparable performance to FAGCN under 5\% and 25\%.
-We can find that the class labels of CoraML are highly related to node feature according to the results of MLP in \Cref{tab:nc_result}, that is the reason that Feature-Aware PageRank can help improve the robustness of our methods.
-From \Cref{fig:att_chame}, we can find that DiglacianGCN-CT has more than 10\% improvement over DiglacianGCN and other baselines under 15\% perturbation rate, which demonstrates that the strategy of considering node proximity based on commute times can boost model robustness on heterophilous graphs.
+On Citeseer, our DiL-GCN achieves the best defensive effect under 5\%$\sim$20\% perturbation rate.
+At 25\% perturbation rate, DiL-GCN$_{CT}$ surpasses DiL-GCN.
+On CoraML, FA-GCN achieves the best results under 5\% perturbation rate, our models show the best defensive performance when the rate is above 10\%.
+FAGCN is competitive on this dataset from 5\% to 15\% perturbation rate.
+We can find that the class labels of CoraML are highly related to node feature according to the results of MLP in \Cref{tab:nc_result}, that is the reason that Feature-aware PageRank can help improve the robustness of our methods.
+From \Cref{fig:att_chame}, we can find that DiL-GCN$_{CT}$ has more than 10\% improvement over DiL-GCN and other baselines under 15\% perturbation rate, which demonstrates that the strategy of considering node proximity based on commute times can boost model robustness on the heterophilous graph.